The best hydration bladders 2023: portable water reservoirs

 Reasons to avoid

-Built for backpackers, what makes Osprey’s Hydraulics bladder special is the backer plate on the reservoir that keeps it from sagging as you drink, and which also keeps the set-up low-profile, so it doesn’t sag and feel lumpy against your back.
-A handle on the reservoir allows filling without getting wet hands.
-And the sections of hose and bite valves come off for deep cleaning.
+Built for backpackers, what makes Osprey’s Hydraulics bladder special is the backer plate on the reservoir that keeps it from sagging as you drink, and which also keeps the set-up low-profile, so "it didn't sag and feel lumpy against my back" said our expert tester.
+A handle on the reservoir allowed us to fill without getting wet hands.
+Plus, the sections of hose and bite valves come off when it came to deep cleaning.
 The reservoir comes with a magnetic clip to attach to a backpack’s sternum strap that gives the magnetic bite valve a place to attach when it’s not in use.

 3. Nathan 1.6 Liter Insulated Hydration Bladder